Skip to content

 No, there's no cure for lupus.
 Treatment for lupus focuses on relieving symptoms, controlling the disease, and limiting the amount of damage it does to your body.

 The exact cause of lupus is unknown, but research suggests that lupus results from a combination of genetic and environmental risk factors.
-People with a genetic predisposition for lupus may develop the disease when they come into contact with environmental triggers.
+People with a genetic predisposition for lupus may develop the disease when they encounter environmental triggers.

 The chances of surviving lupus are high.
 According to the Lupus Foundation of America, most people with lupus live normal life spans with proper treatment.